CookieUzen/web-notes/_docs/cs/unit 1.md

 ### Data Migration

 `Data Migration` is the process of transferring data to a different format, storage type, or computer system.
-There are many problems that will occur when data is transfered between two systems.
+There are many problems that will occur when data is transferred between two systems.
 This can by a hard drive or downloading over the Internet.
 When migrating data, errors such as incompatibility, corruption, virus (and more), can cause irreparable lost to the data.
 If it is possible, back up data before migrating.